Easy (6-ingredient!) Tomato Basil Pasta bursting with bright lemon, garlic, & fresh basil. A beautiful dish for summer-ripe garden tomatoes.

 - Optional: capers, pine nuts, etc.

-- Cook pasta according to package directions, leaving al dente.
+- Cook pasta according to package directions, leaving al dente (slightly firm, not mushy).

 - While pasta is cooking, finely dice shallot, mince garlic, and dice tomatoes.
 Add to a large bowl.